highmed/dsf-process-tutorial/exercises/exercise-1.md

 3. Start the `highmed_helloDic` process by posting a specific FHIR Task resource to the DSF FHIR server:

     The Task resource is used to tell the DSF BPE server via the DSF FHIR server that a specific organization wants to start (or continue) one process instance at a specified organization.
 The needed Task resource can be generated and posted to the DSF FHIR server by executing the `main` method of the `org.highmed.dsf.process.tutorial.TutorialExampleStarter` class.
 For TutorialExampleStarter to work the location of the client certificate and its password need to be specified:
-	* Either specifiy the location and password via program arguments: 1. location of the client certificate (`.../test-data-generator/cert/Webbrowser_Test_User/Webbrowser_Test_User_certificate.p12`), 2. password for the client certificate (`password`)
+	* Either specify the location and password via program arguments: 1. location of the client certificate (`.../test-data-generator/cert/Webbrowser_Test_User/Webbrowser_Test_User_certificate.p12`), 2. password for the client certificate (`password`)
 	* Or set the environment variables `DSF_CLIENT_CERTIFICATE_PATH` and `DSF_CLIENT_CERTIFICATE_PASSWORD` with the appropriate values.

 	Verify that the FHIR Task resource could be created at the DSF FHIR server.
 The TutorialExampleStarter class should print a message `HTTP 201: Created` showing that the Task resource was created.